Missouri State University Parking Policy

 3.10 Conditional, Special and Temporary Parking Permits

 - Special parking permits may be authorized by the President for use by designated persons.
 The special parking permit is only valid for use by the person(s) noted on the front of the permit.
 The special parking permit is not transferable to other relatives or friends.
-The special parking permit excludes parking in disabled, metered, service, reserved and loading/unloading parking spaces; Taylor Health Center patient parking; and designated Bears Fund parking lots for football and basketball games near the Plaster Sports Complex and Hammons Student Center.
+The special parking permit excludes parking in disabled, metered, service, reserved and loading/unloading parking spaces; Taylor Health Center patient parking; and designated Bears Fund parking lots for football and basketball games near the Robert W. Plaster Stadium, Hammons Student Center, and JQH Arena.